Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 (16 bits), including FPort.
 MTU is: _4 windows * 127 tiles * 3 bytes per tile = 1524 bytes_

-The FPort most significant bits are called 'Prefix' field in the following figures.
-This prefix is fixed and the RECOMMENDED value is b'001000, using FPortsUp [32;35] range.
+The RECOMMENDED 6-bit RuleID value for uplink fragmentation is b'001000, using FPortsUp [32;35] range.

 SCHC F/R DTag field and W field are partly included in LoRaWAN FPort value.
 This